Rob Lalka

 Undergraduate Lecture Course

-Taught Spring Semester, 2023 and 2024
+Taught Spring Semester, 2023, 2024, and 2025

-Students in this course review thirteen actual business cases.
+Students in this course review fourteen business cases.
 The cases are supplemented with interviews of visiting CEOs, investors, and other business executives.
 The class explores problems and opportunities encountered in the search, evaluation and acquisition of new, as well as ongoing, ventures.
 Students will further develop analytical skills in finance, accounting, business analysis, management and marketing that they have acquired in other courses.
 Brainstorming sessions will challenge and improve innovative thinking while assignments and presentations hone business communication skills.
 With interactive and dynamic classroom discussions, you will learn how to address the challenges of entrepreneurship head-on, which will prepare you for not only a more entrepreneurial career but also a more entrepreneurial mindset in how you think about many of life's choices.